Toyota Manufacturing UK: Operations

 The two factories currently employ more than 3,800 staff.
 The processes at Burnaston currently include stamping (pressing panels from rolls of steel), welding, painting, plastic mouldings (bumpers and instrument panels/dashboards) and assembly and at Deeside machining, assembly and aluminium casting.

 At its fastest speed, one car can come off the end of the production line approximately every sixty seconds.
-Toyota Manufacturing UK, in partnership with Rapid Electronics, organise the Toyota Technology Challenge, a national UK engineering and technology competition for secondary schools.
+Toyota Manufacturing UK, in partnership with Rapid Electronics, organises the Toyota Technology Challenge, a national UK engineering and technology competition for secondary schools.